‘Days Of Our Lives’ June 6 Recap: Thrady Ends In Ugly Twist, Ciara Faces Demons, Claire Kisses Tripp, Ben Sane

 Today’s June 1 Days of Our Lives was filled with the continuous excitement fans have come to expect from a Friday episode, complete with a massive cliffhanger.

-At the beginning of the Days episode, Ciara and Tripp are discussing their relationship.
-He begs her to talk to him but Ciara claims that the two of them don’t want the same things.
-Tripp appears heartbroken when Ciara grabs her bags to head out the loft to stay the night away.
-Tripp wants to be with her and, again, implores her to speak to him.
-Before walking out the door, Ciara breaks off the relationship, telling Tripp again that she doesn’t want to be with him.
+At the beginning of the Days episode, Ciara and Tripp were discussing their relationship.
+He begged her to talk to him, but Ciara claimed that the two of them don’t want the same things.
+Tripp appeared heartbroken when Ciara grabbed her bags to head out to stay the night away.
+Tripp wanted to be with her and, again, implored her to speak to him.
+Before walking out the door, Ciara broke off the relationship, telling Tripp again that she didn’t want to be with him.

-Claire is back early from her trip to visit her boyfriend Theo, dragging her luggage behind her.
-Theo has broken off their relationship and Claire is devastated.
-Claire says that she has learned, when you lie to someone you love, it comes back to bite you.
-Claire tells Tripp about the argument she had with Theo.
+Claire was back early from her trip to visit her boyfriend, Theo, dragging her luggage behind her.
+Theo had broken off their relationship and Claire was devastated.
+Claire said that she had learned, when you lie to someone you love, it comes back to bite you.
+Claire told Tripp about the argument she had with Theo.
 He was angry when Claire asked him to help her cheat, but he was furious when he found out that she went behind his back to find someone else who would rig the Bella contest.
-During this argument she had with Theo, he could barely look at her.
+During the argument she had with Theo, he could barely look at her.

-Tripp talks to Claire, saying that he has no idea why Ciara doesn’t want to be with him.
-He tells her about the romantic dinner with music and candles, and he mentions how Ciara put on the brakes when things started to heat up.
-All Claire can do is completely disrespect Ciara, without knowing her reasons.
+Tripp talked to Claire, saying that he had no idea why Ciara didn’t want to be with him.
+He told her about the romantic dinner with music and candles, and he mentioned how Ciara put on the brakes when things started to heat up.
+All Claire could do is completely disrespect Ciara, without knowing her reasons.

-Claire begins to say that she is a terrible person to everyone around her, to which Tripp disagrees.
-He is telling Claire that nobody deserves to be alone.
+Claire began to say that she was a terrible person to everyone around her, to which Tripp disagreed.
+He was telling Claire that nobody deserved to be alone.
 Days of Our Lives fans were stunned when, out of nowhere, Claire kissed Tripp.

-While Claire and Tripp are kissing in the loft, Ciara has gone to the Salem PD to talk to her mother, Hope.
-Ciara tries to play down the breakup by stating that she is too busy with Bella Magazine to have a boyfriend, however, a mother always knows when there is something more to the story.
+While Claire and Tripp were kissing in the loft, Ciara had gone to the Salem PD to talk to her mother, Hope.
+Ciara tried to play down the breakup by stating that she was too busy with Bella Magazine to have a boyfriend, however, a mother always knows when there is something more to the story.

 Mother knows best. #DAYS pic.twitter.com/G9l8En1fuz